 Pre-theatre dining, Soho

 Located on Dean Street, in the heart of Soho, Grasso is a short walk from a number of London’s most iconic and favourite theatres — making it a good spot for a pre-theatre (or post!) meal.
-We can get busy, so it’s worth making a reservation in advance, to give yourself plenty of time to enjoy your meal, and then stroll down to the theatre.

 And we’ve been recognised by The Infatuation as one of the best restaurants to eat before of after the theatre.
 Here’s what they said…